• Skip to primary navigation

 I took a shot in the dark and budgeted $50 per month for firewood.
 Because I just assumed we (meaning my husband Dan) would chop most of the wood we'd need, and we'd only have to buy a couple of cords to get us through the winter.

-Boy, was I wrong.
-On several counts.
+Boy, was I wrong on several counts.

 Firstly, we live about 457 kilometers (that's 284 miles) south of the Arctic Circle.
 Although we are below the Northwest Territories tree line, the trees around us, mostly white and black spruce, plus birch, are sparse and spindly.